Our vision is becoming a reality.

 thrives on the excitement and support from its active Steering Committee members and Coalition supporters.

-Steering Committee Members:
+QC Rail Steering Committee Members:

 Paul Rumler, Executive Director - Quad Cities Passenger Rail Coalition